wilhelmson arkitekter:

 =====================================

-Wilhelmson is responsible for Saab Automobiles' 3-d environments, such as showrooms, exhibitions and launches.
-We are also involved in designing the virtual showroom on their forthcoming homepage.
+wilhelmson was responsible for Saab Automobiles' 3-d environments, such as showrooms, exhibitions and launches. we were also involved in designing the virtual showroom on their forthcoming homepage.

 client: saab automobile ab / gm